 The researchers studied the records of 412 adults with COVID-19 whom doctors had admitted to the hospital between March 27 and April 10, 2020.
 Of these, 136 received treatment in intensive care.

 Around one-third of all the patients were experiencing gastrointestinal symptoms when they came into the hospital.
-This is a similar proportion to that of participants of a self-tracking study who had tested positive for SARS-CoV-2.
+This is a similar proportion to that of participants of a

 The medical teams did a total of 42 CT scans — mostly of patients in intensive care with abdominal pain or sepsis — revealing abnormalities in the small intestine, including thickening of the wall.

 They found four patients had gas filled cysts in the intestine wall or pockets of gas in their portal vein, the blood vessel that carries nutrients from the gut to the liver.
 These are signs of ischemia where tissue is oxygen starved.